mucks/speedrun-survivors/README.md

 ## Speedrun Survivors

 A game for true crypto degens.
 Play as Pepe and punish hordes of enemies with your mighty arsenal of weapons.
-If it is called Speedrun Survivors, it may make senes to make this like an area game where there are waves of enemies and one can kill them in more or less time...
-This could in turn affect score points (in-game gold) rewards gained per game.
+Speedrun Survivors is an area game where there are waves of enemies charging the player and the goal is to kill as many of them as fast as possible.
+The game rewards the player with gold for excellence.
+Gold obtained can be traded for heroes, weapons and buffs of all kinds.